andrew45110/network-intrusion-detection/external_dataset_test/README.md

 This model is designed for datasets that share similar network flow characteristics with InSDN.
 For best results:
 - Use datasets from CIC-IDS family (CIC-IDS2017, CIC-IDS2018) - **recommended** ✅
-- Datasets with different feature schemas (UNSW-NB15, NSL-KDD) may not work well - **experimental** ⚠️
+- Datasets with different feature schemas may not work well if feature overlap is <50%

 **To determine compatibility:** The testing script reports feature overlap percentage - aim for >50% overlap for reasonable performance.